 In a 1962 profile for Chicago Scene magazine, William Barry Furlong wrote a more detailed, though slightly different, account of how Halas became sole owner of the Bears.
 Sternaman, Furlong wrote, “was a halfback whose partnership offered Halas an alluring temptation: he didn’t have to pay him.”

 For years the two worked together until, as one man very close to Halas recalls, “they were watching each other more closely than they were watching the business.”
 Sternaman didn’t agree with Halas’ coaching techniques or his strategy and in 1929 their disagreement became so pronounced that the next season Halas was forced to step aside to let a “neutral” man, Ralph Jones from Lake Forest Academy, become the coach. …

 The Bears themselves lost $18,000 that season and Halas found that Sternaman was willing to sell out for $38,000.
 Halas went to several people to borrow money – to his mother, to one of his players, Jim McMillen …, to an old school chum, Ralph Brizzolara …, to the mother of George Trafton, an historic Bear center, and finally to Charley Bidwill, soon to be owner of the rival Chicago Cardinals.
-Bidwill not only lent him money but arrange for a bank loan for Halas.
+Bidwill not only lent him money but arranged for a bank loan for Halas.